Skip to main content

 Eligible individuals will need to complete an enrollment form and submit it to SDAO Member Services (memberservices@sdao.com) to enroll.
 There is no charge to enroll and no obligation to finish.
 The only cost for the program is the cost to attend trainings.

+There are four educational modules within the Board Leadership Academy.
 Various educational opportunities are available for each module and each training will be available through courses provided by SDAO and approved affiliate organizations.
-In-person trainings will be held at regional trainings and conferences.
-Online options will also be made available.
-Credit-eligible courses will be specifically indicated within the course description and on any course marketing materials.
+In-person trainings will be held at regional trainings, conferences, and other events.
+Online options are also available.
+Credit-eligible courses will be specifically indicated within the course description during online registration and on any course marketing materials.

-Below are the program modules and required trainings for each.
-All credits must be completed in order to receive credit for the entire module.
-Trainings must be provided by SDAO or pre-approved affiliate.
+Below are the program modules and required training topics for each.
+All trainings must be completed in order to receive credit for the module.
+Trainings must be provided by SDAO or an approved affiliate organization.

 Module 1: Board Member Basics